Organ donor

 The organ donor procurement organization collects the following information from us:

-The donor procurement organization also may ask donors to provide specific information about their individual wishes.
+The donor procurement organization may ask donors to provide specific information about their individual wishes.

 Privacy and security of registry information